No change should there be in the creation of Allah [Quran 30:30]

 [Related posts: When the Seas Boil || The Flood]

 Q41:13 also warns of a "a thunderbolt like (the) thunderbolt (of) Aad and Thamud."

-However, the Quran is repeatedly inviting to faith, with glad tidings and warnings.
+However, the Quran is repeatedly inviting to faith and the deen, with glad tidings and warnings.
 The life of this world is temporary and destined to end, but the life in the Hereafter is to last forever, or till God wills.
-Where we spend our future life depends on the choices we make now.
+To recap the deen: